Ultimate Guide to Remote Team Building and Employee Engagement with Notion

 Tips for promoting virtual team-building:

-• Create a dedicated page listing upcoming activities, detailed instructions, and guidelines on how to join.
+• Create a dedicated page listing upcoming activities with detailed instructions and guidelines on how to join.

 • Use Notion’s collaborative features to allow team members to submit their responses, share photos, or comment on activities directly on the page.